benbucksch/jpc-electron-ipc/README.md

-# jpc-ws - Remote procedure calls between JS objects over the Electron IPC mechanism
+# jpc-electron-ipc - Remote procedure calls between JS objects over the Electron IPC mechanism

 jpc allows you to call JS objects in other processes.
 From your JS objects, it automatically creates an API that resembles your object API, just with an `await` in front of every call.